cased/supersonic/README.md

 ### Update Multiple Files

 Need to update several files at once?
 Maybe you're updating configuration files across multiple services, or generating documentation for multiple endpoints?
 The `update_files` method lets you batch changes together.
-In `files`, pass a dictionary of upstream file paths as keys and content strings as values:
+In `files`, pass a dictionary of upstream file paths as keys, and content strings as values:

 ```python
 # Update multiple files